jdanene/patent-language-modeling/README.md

 ***Opening up notebook***</br>
 `jupyter notebook`</br>
-*When open select the venv  "patent-modeling" as the kernel in Jupyter*.
-Example below creates a new notebook using "patent-modeling" kernel.
+*When open select the venv  "patent-modeling" as the kernel in Jupyter.
+Example below creates a new notebook using "patent-modeling" kernel.*
 ![JupyterKenerlExample](https://i.imgur.com/pBVcUme.png)